SchweizerischeBundesbahnen/api-principles/eventdriven/best-practices.md

     -   {BCP47}\[BCP 47\] (based on {ISO-639-1}\[ISO 639-1\]) for language variants
 -   {ISO-4217}\[ISO 4217 currency codes\]

+## Implementation

+### Handle duplicate messages

+Event consumers must be developed to deal with duplicate messages.
+Most Message Brokers implement an _at-least-once_ delivery strategy since _exactly-once_ is usually too expensive.

+When systems and networks behave correctly, messages are delivered only once.
+However, some circumstances might cause message duplication.
+For instance, a network glitch could avoid a message acknowledgment when a publisher sends a message.
+In that case, the publisher will resend the message, leading to a message duplication in the Message Broker.
+The same can happen on the consumer side, when the message cannot be acknowledged after a successful processing.

+Consumers can follow one of these strategies to overcome this:
+- Keeping track of the messages and discarding duplicates
+- Writing idempotent handling logic (although not always possible)

 ## Deprecation

 ### Monitor Usage of Deprecated APIs